-Main changes since this guidance was last updated (any changes from version 8 to version 9 are in red).
+Main changes since this guidance was last updated (any changes from version 9 to version 10 are in green and from version 8 to version 9 are in red).
 Ecclesall Primary School additional information is written in blue.

 The following information has been updated: